 There are times during the year when Ancestry will allow you to access their databases for free.

-These occasions occur during numerous different holidays, so you will need to keep checking the site for when these happen.
+These occasions occur during numerous different holidays, so you will keep checking the site for when these happen.

 4. Visit Your Local Library